ritola/onetenrouter/README.md

 * Hardware: 2 x Stanton DaScratch SCS.3D DJ controller
 * Hardware: Additional Traktor Control Z1 (planned to be removed at 1.2.0)
 * Commercial Software: Traktor 2 Pro
-* Corresponding TSI file installed on Traktor (need to be described later)
 * Software: Node.js (7.3.0 installed for example using Homebrew or NVM)

 ### MacOS